Diophantine equations with sum of cubes and cube of sum: Infinite families of equations with solutions

 \subsection{General solution for two variables}

-In this Section we seek all the solutions to Eq.~(\ref{eq:general3variables}) that have one of the three variables equal to zero.
-It is sufficient to consider the Diophantine equation with sum of cubes and cube of sum in two variables: \be a \left(x^3 + y^3 \right) = (x + y )^3 ~~, \ee where $a \in \mathbb{Q} $.
+In this subsection we seek all the solutions to Eq.~(\ref{eq:general3variables}) that have one of the variables equal to zero.
+It is sufficient to consider the Diophantine equation in two variables: \be a \left(x^3 + y^3 \right) = (x + y )^3 ~~, \ee where $a \in \mathbb{Q} $.
 Trivial (vectorlike) solutions with $y = -x$ exist for any $a$.
-If one of the two variables vanishes, then solutions with the remaining variable being nonzero exist only for $a =1$.
-Leaving aside these trivial cases, the following Proposition provides the full solution to the Diophantine equation with ``cube of sum proportional to the sum of cubes" in two variables.
-As we seek nontrivial solutions, we can remove an $x+y$ factor from each side, so that Eq.~(\ref{eq:aan2}) is equivalent to Eq.~(\ref{eq:an2xy}) given below.
+If $xy = 0$, then solutions with a single nonzero variable exist only for $a =1$.
+Leaving aside these trivial cases, the following Proposition provides the full solution to the equation with ``cube of sum proportional to the sum of cubes" in two variables.
+As we seek nontrivial solutions, we remove an $x+y$ factor, so that Eq.~(\ref{eq:aan2}) is equivalent to (\ref{eq:an2xy}) given below.

 \begin{proposition} The equation with integer variables $x, y$ \be (a-1) (x^2 + y^2) = (a+2) \, x\, y ~~, \ee where $a \in \mathbb{Q}$, has solutions with $xy(x+y )\neq 0$ iff $a$ is of the form \be a = \frac{4}{1+ 3 \, \alpha^2 } ~~, \ee where $\alpha$ is any rational number except $\pm 1$. \end{proposition}